 In September 2017, Amma launched the Jivamritam clean drinking-water initiative in the presence of India’s President, Shri Ram Nath Kovind.
 The goal is to provide water filtration in 5,000 villages throughout India.
 Each Jivamritam System is capable of filtering the daily drinking-water needs of up to 400 five-member families.
 This nationwide campaign has also been implemented in some Amrita SeRVe villages.
 Jivamritam systems are already up-and-running in Indpur (Himachal Pradesh), Nani Borvai (Gujarat), Naglachandi (Uttar Pradesh) and Gudipati Cheruvu (Andhra Pradesh), with several more locations under way.

 Open-defecation free village

-Amrita Vishwa Vidyapeetham’s AMMACHI Labs has been leading the 101 villages toilet-construction programme, which aims to improve public health as well as transforming the lack of basic hygiene facilities into economic empowerment.
+Amrita Vishwa Vidyapeetham’s AMMACHI Labs has been leading the 101 villages Toilet-Construction program, which aims to improve public health as well as transform the lack of basic hygiene facilities into one of economic empowerment.
 Its approach is focussed on strengthening women through skills training, income generation and SHGs.
-These three elements are the pillars on which the open-defecation-free village campaign was built.
+These three elements are the pillars on which the Open-Defecation-Free-Village campaign was built.

 The Amala Bharatam Campaign (ABC) is an expression of Amma’s commitment to support the ‘Clean India Movement’.
-It is an Amrita-designed initiative launched in 2010 and introduced to the villages since the very beginning of the Amrita SeRVe project.
-Encompassing regular clean-up drives with children and SHG members, we have conducted more than 700 drives in 34 villages, during the last three years alone.
-The results of these efforts can clearly be seen today, where the villages are cleaner and the people regularly demonstrate they have more awareness in handling waste.
+An Amrita-designed initiative launched in 2010, it was introduced to the villages at the very beginning of the Amrita SeRVe project.
+Encompassing regular clean-up drives with children and SHG members, more than 700 drives in 34 villages have been conducted over the last three years alone.
+Cleaner villages, where residents regularly demonstrate their awareness in handling waste, are the visible result.